Our studentships

 Schools: Civil Engineering (ABCE) and Mechanical, Electrical and Manufacturing Engineering (MEME)

-Drivers, including autonomous vehicles, fail to make the right decisions often due to misjudgement, faults of other road users or information not perceivable by sensors.
+Drivers, including autonomous vehicles, often fail to make the right decisions due to mis-judgement, other road users' faults or information not perceivable by sensors.

 One of the biggest reasons for failure is perception-based sensors that cannot see beyond obstacles and can miss the right information because of exclusivity.